JLI Team

 Maurice Bloem

-Main areas of work at the JLI: I'm the interim Executive Director of JLI right now.
+Main areas of work at the JLI: I'm the President/CEO of JLI at the moment.
 I am humbled that I am giving this responsibility and my goal is to guide JLI during this change.
-We've got some big things planned for after January 2024, plans we made during our Istanbul board meeting in June 2023.
+We've got some big things planned that were discussed during our first Town Hall meeting on February 20, 2025.
 I'm excited and hope I can make a positive impact.

-Previous work experience: Alongside JLI, I'm still at CWS as the Chief Sustainability and Impact Officer.
-My role intertwines strategic analysis with nurturing relationships and sculpting the organization's influential presence.
-I started the CWS Innovation Hub and lead the CWS Faith and Partnership Hub.
-My job is also to let people know how CWS is addressing big global issues, like the SDGs and fighting climate change.
-I'm the one who represents CWS at the UN.
-Before that, I was working for CWS in Indonesia/Timor-Leste.
+Previous work experience: I used to work for Church World Service (CWS) until recently.
+I started the CWS Innovation Hub and led the CWS Faith and Partnership Hub.
+My job was also to let people know how CWS is addressing big global issues, like the SDGs and fighting climate change.
+I was the person representing CWS at the UN.
+Before coming to the US, I was working for CWS in Indonesia/Timor-Leste.
 We did some important work after the natural disasters in 2004 & 2005.
 I originally come from the Netherlands and got my Master's degree in cultural anthropology from the University of Leyden.
 In 2011, I walked 100 miles to raise awareness about hunger and poverty.
 And in 2020, I started my podcast, "Walk Talk Listen", to chat with people and share stories.
 It's really about connecting.
 I'm also proud to be on the board of Growing Hope Globally.
-Last but not least, I am a member of the Advisory Council as well as a Fellow at the Center for Ecumenical and Interreligious Engagement at Seattle University.
+Last but not least, I am a member of the Advisory Council at the Center for Ecumenical and Interreligious Engagement at Seattle University.

-Joined JLI in: I became JLI’s interim CEO on August 1, 2023.
+Joined JLI in: I joined JLI on August 1, 2023.
 But I've been connected to JLI a bit longer, since I joined the JLI Leadership Council in November 2022.

 What I enjoy most about working with JLI: Even though I'm quite new to JLI, I've been really inspired.
 We're trying to bring together religion and science.
 In a world grappling with the urgency of climate change, wars, and social unrest, our mission resonates now more than ever.
 As I envision seven generations hence, I passionately hope they remember JLI and its leadership as beacons of transformative change.
 The way we challenge power asymmetries, champion equitable practices, and facilitate meaningful dialogues between diverse stakeholders epitomizes the synthesis of knowledge and action.
 I am profoundly honored to be part of a movement that seeks not only to understand our world better but to make it better for all.